- Silver - Decanter World Wine Awards 2014

 Montes was established in 1988 by Aurelio Montes, Douglas Murray, Alfredo Vidaurre and Pedro Grand, with the aim to produce the best wines in Chile from the best regions...

 We have long admired Montes and what they have done for Chilean wine over the past 25 years.
 Their wines are consistently good because they are meticulous throughout the entire production process.

-The grapes were cold soaked at 10°c for five days to extract aroma and colour, especially important for thin-skinned Pinot Noir.
-After that, the grapes were fermented in temperature controlled stainless steel tanks and then kept on their skins to give structure and colour for another 20 days.
-After malolactic fermentation, the wine was aged in French oak barrels (1/3rd of them new) for twelve months to add complexity and roundness to the wine.
+The grapes were cold soaked at 10°c for five days to extract aroma and colour.
+Following this, they underwent fermentation in temperature controlled stainless steel tanks for 12 days and were then kept on their skins to impart structure and colour.
+After malolactic fermentation, 55% of the final blend was aged in French oak barrels (1/3rd of them new) for twelve months to add complexity and roundness to the wine.

 |Winemaker||Aurelio Montes Baseden|

 Liberty Wines customers can order this wine directly from us.